andriycraft/FrogDocs/data/ExamplePlugin/README.md

   },

   onPlayerSpawn(server, client) {
+    // This code executes when player is spawned (this event executes after onJoin() event)

     // Registers a command
+    // addCommand syntax: ("name", "description")
     const cmdmanager = new CommandManager();
-    cmdmanager.addCommand(client, "testcommand", "This is my first command!");
     cmdmanager.addCommand(
        client,
+       "testcommand",
+       "This is my first command!"
+     );
+    cmdmanager.addCommand(
+      client,
       "stopserver",
-      "Stop server command that is registered by the example plugin" );
-    // addCommand syntax: ("name", "description")

-    // This code executes when player is spawned (this event executes after onJoin() event) },
+      "Command that showcases the shutdownapi"
+    );
+  },

   onChat(server, client, message) {
-    client.sendMessage(client, "Your just sent a chat message: " + message);
+    // This code executes when player uses chat client.sendMessage(client, "Your just sent a chat message: " + message);
-    // This code executes when player uses chat
   },

   onCommand(server, client, command) {